-Billy Williams (born 1938) was a left fielder in Major League Baseball for 18 seasons.
+Billy Williams was a left fielder in Major League Baseball for 18 seasons.
 He is best remembered for his time with the Chicago Cubs for 16 seasons, as well as his time with the Oakland Athletics for his last two seasons.
 In total, he played from 1959-1976.

 At his retirement, Williams had a .290 batting average, 2,711 hits, 426 home runs, and 1,475 runs batted in.
 These stats led to six All Star games, and the 1972 NL batting title.